 The law governing the merger of school districts in Vermont requires the designation of districts that are necessary for the merger.
 Additionally, some districts may be designated as being advisable for the merger.
 The difference between necessary and advisable districts is that if a necessary district does not approve the merger, the merger fails.
-If an advisable district votes against the merger, the merger can still go forward provided all necessary district, but a successful merger will also require the approval of a majority of the districts that comprise Union District #14 (Mount Anthony) since all of the districts are members of that union school district.
+If an advisable district votes against the merger, the merger can still go forward provided all necessary districts voted in favor of the merger.
+In this merger, only Bennington is listed as a necessary district, but a successful merger will also require the approval of a majority of the districts that comprise Union District #14 (Mount Anthony) since all of the districts are members of that union school district.